-Balances after 3 days are due to reconciling discrepancies between the participating employers and the Scheme, as well as defaults by direct paying members.
+Balances after 3 days are due to defaults by direct paying members.
 Direct paying members are limited to pensioners or disability members no longer employed by Netcare Ltd or its subsidiaries.
 The risk of default on payments due to the Scheme is small because of the restricted nature of the Scheme and employer base.